-Area for improvement: Background information: Ref No. P10 HMICFRS has asked that the Service has systems in place to recognise talent, in nurture it and put in place a leadership training programme.
-'The Service should put in place an open and fair process to identify, develop and support high-potential staff and aspiring leaders' , Ref Action: Achievements: P10.1 future.
-Part of the promotions revie velop a formal talent management process in the www.ill include having a 'talent pool' of people to vice will also set up a group to look at a 'future New procedure in use Successful candidates now placed into talent pools Mechanism to select the best candidate for each post from the talent pool established Development of staff in place to allow them to move from Development Pool to the Talent Pool
+Area for improvement: Background information: Ref No. P10 HMICFRS has asked that the Service has systems in place to recognise talent, manage and nurture it and put in place a leadership training programme.
+'The Service should put in place an open and fair process to identify, develop and support high-potential staff and aspiring leaders'

+Ref Action: Achievements: P10.1 The Service will look at ways to develop a formal talent management process in the future.
+Part of the promotions review will include having a 'talent pool' of people to develop into the next role.
+The Service will also set up a group to look at a 'future leaders' programme.
+New procedure in use Successful candidates now placed into talent pools Mechanism to select the best candidate for each post from the talent pool established Development of staff in place to allow them to move from Development Pool to the Talent Pool